Baillie Gifford: History

+Notable Investments

+Baillie Gifford was an early listed-equity investor in Tesla, entering the stock in 2013.
+In 2021 The Guardian reported they had realised $14.8 billion in profit from Tesla shares sold and held a further $14.6 billion in unrealised gains on retained shares, giving a total Tesla-related gain of $29.5 billion across its funds.

 Sponsorship controversy

 Baillie Gifford was a long-standing sponsor of literary festivals around the UK.
 However, in 2023, an open letter signed by over 50 authors threatened to boycott the 2024 Edinburgh International Book Festival because of the firm's investments in "corporations that profit from fossil fuels".
 In May 2024, both the Edinburgh Book Festival and the Hay Festival announced that they would suspend their sponsorship deals with Baillie Gifford in response to these threats, with Hay referring to "claims raised by campaigners and intense pressure on artists to withdraw".
 In June, Baillie Gifford announced that it had ended all of its remaining sponsorship deals with literary festivals, funding that amounted to approximately £1M per year.
 The winner of the 2024 Baillie Gifford prize, Richard Flanagan, declared that he would not accept the prize money until Baillie Gifford indicate how they will decrease their association with fossil fuel and put more towards renewable energy.